tmtsoftware/esw/docs/src/main/eswshell/esw-shell.md

 ## Interacting with Sequence Manager

-Handler to running Sequence Manager can be obtained using:
+Handler to running @ref:[Sequence Manager](../technical/apps/sequence-manager-app.md) can be obtained using:

 ```bash
 val sm = sequenceManager()